google/rekall/docs/Manual/Plugins/Incoming/DarwinMemDump.md

-    * Default: False', dump_dir: 'Path suitable for dumping files.
-(Default: Use current directory)', phys_proc: 'Physical addresses of proc structs. (type: ArrayIntParser)
+    * Default: False', dump_dir: 'Path suitable for dumping files. (type: String)

-    ', pid: 'One or more pids of processes to select. (type: ArrayIntParser)
+    ', pids: 'One or more pids of processes to select. (type: ArrayIntParser)

     ', proc: 'Kernel addresses of proc structs. (type: ArrayIntParser)

-    ', proc_regex: A regex to select a process by name.}
+    ', proc_regex: 'A regex to select a process by name. (type: RegEx)

+    '}
 class_name: DarwinMemDump
 epydoc: rekall.plugins.darwin.processes.DarwinMemDump-class.html
 layout: plugin